 - a) Please sign the Learning Journal each week.
-You may wish to add a brief comment about how your child has got on that week. - b) Appendix 1 details how Learning Journals should be filled in once the homework activities have been completed and by the homework due day.
+You may wish to add a brief comment about how your child has got on that week. - b) Appendix 1 details how Learning Journals should be filled in once the homework activities have been completed.